digitaltwinconsortium/ManufacturingOntologies/README.md

 If you want to add a 3D viewer to the simulation, you can follow the steps to configure the 3D Scenes Studio outlined [here](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-use-3d-scenes-studio) and map the 3D robot model from [here](https://cardboardresources.blob.core.windows.net/public/RobotArms.glb) to the digital twins automatically generated by the UA Cloud Twin:

 <img src="Docs/3dviewer.png" alt="3dviewer" width="900" />

-## Enabling the Digital Feedback Loop with UA Cloud Commander and the Pressure Relief Azure Function

-If you want to test a "digital feedback loop", i.e. triggering a command on one of the OPC UA servers in the simulation from the cloud, based on a time-series reaching a certain threshold (the simulated pressure), deploy the PressureRelief Azure Function in your Azure subscription and create an application registration for your ADX instance as described [here](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app).
-You also need to define the following environment variables in the Azure portal for the Function:

-* ADX_INSTANCE_URL - the endpoint of your ADX cluster, e.g. https://ontologies.eastus2.kusto.windows.net/
-* ADX_DB_NAME - the name of your ADX database
-* ADX_TABLE_NAME - the name of your ADX table
-* AAD_TENANT_ID - the GUID of your AAD tenant of your Azure subscription
-* APPLICATION_KEY - the secret you created during pressure relief function app registration
-* APPLICATION_ID - the GUID assigned to the pressure relief function during app registration
-* BROKER_NAME - the name of your event hubs namespace, e.g. ontologies-eventhubs.servicebus.windows.net
-* BROKER_USERNAME - set to "$ConnectionString"
-* BROKER_PASSWORD - the primary key connection string of your event hubs namespace
-* TOPIC - set to "commander.command"
-* RESPONSE_TOPIC - set to "commander.response"
-* UA_SERVER_ENDPOINT - set to "opc.tcp://assembly.seattle/" to open the pressure relief valve of the Seattle assembly machine
-* UA_SERVER_METHOD_ID - set to "ns=2;i=435"
-* UA_SERVER_OBJECT_ID - set to "ns=2;i=424"
-* UA_SERVER_APPLICATION_NAME - set to "assembly"
-* UA_SERVER_LOCATION_NAME - set to "seattle"

 ## Onboarding the Kubernetes Instance for Management via Azure Arc